Kenneth Flakes, PE

 4. Stephen A. Smith fatigue may partly explain the public reaction to his comments.

-Smith has a recurring role as “Brick” on General Hospital and is also currently promoting his memoir on radio and television talk shows.
+Smith has a recurring role as “Brick” on General Hospital and promotes his memoir on radio and television talk shows.

 These days, Smith appears to be everywhere.
 Smith can be quite polarizing, so no one should be surprised that fatigue could be behind the public outrage with Smith’s comments.

-5. Maybe the public should extend Stephen A. Smith a little bit of grace.
+5. Maybe the public should extend Stephen A. Smith a bit of grace.

-On The Daily Show, guest host Leslie Jones totally rebuked Stephen A. Smith because of his comments about Rihanna.
-"Act like your hairline and back the f*ck off", says Leslie Jones in regard to Smith's statement about Rihanna.
+On The Daily Show, guest host Leslie Jones totally rebuked Stephen A. Smith for his comments about Rihanna.
+"Act like your hairline and back the f*ck off," says Leslie Jones regarding Smith's statement about Rihanna.

 Others on social media have been quite harsh on Smith.
-Yet, despite all of the things that Smith has said since his appearance on SHERRI, maybe we should give him some grace.
+Yet, despite everything Smith has said since his appearance on SHERRI, maybe we should give him some grace.

-Intent matters and Smith does not appear to be someone who is an opponent of Black women.
-In his podcast and regularly on First Take, Smith states that he was raised by five women and he lauds their effect on his life.
+Intent matters and Smith does not appear to be an opponent of Black women.
+In his podcast and regularly on First Take, Smith states that five women raised him, and he lauds their effect on his life.

 Also, to be fair to Smith, he bestowed many superlatives upon Rihanna on SHERRI.
 Smith used the adjectives “fantastic” and “spectacular” to describe Rihanna.
 Smith also said, “Rihanna’s music is fantastic.
 She's great.
 She's a sister.
 I love her dearly.
 I listen to her music.
 I’m going to support her til the cows come home.”

-Honestly, there is always going to be a group of people who simply cannot handle an opinion contrary to theirs.
+Honestly, there will always be a group of people who cannot handle an opinion contrary to theirs.
 I completely understand that no one asked Smith for his opinion.
 I also realize that people are entitled to respond to an opinion with their own opinion.
-But it seems like these days most people respond with visceral reactions to opposing opinions.
+But it seems like these days, most people respond with visceral reactions to opposing opinions.
 Oftentimes nuance and context are not considered in responses.
-I think that Smith attempted to make this same argument but it was inarticulate and emotional.
+I think that Smith attempted to make this same argument, but it was inarticulate and emotional.

 6. Stephen A. Smith will benefit from this experience.

-I’m sure that Stephen A. Smith did not wake up one day and say “let’s create some controversy” to sell books.
-So, although many PR experts will claim that the saying “there is no such thing as bad publicity” is a myth, in this instance, it works for Smith.
+I’m sure Stephen A. Smith did not wake up one day and say, “Let’s create some controversy” to sell books.
+So, although many PR experts will claim that the saying “there is no such thing as bad publicity” is a myth, it works for Smith in this instance.
 Smith is certainly taking advantage of the added publicity.
 I’m sure that this will help his memoir sales and his overall brand.

 Final Thoughts

 Stephen A. Smith is a debate commentator who gives his opinion on sports.
-He is now giving opinions on politics, social issues, pop culture, and more.
-Smith will need to learn that debating these topics sometimes requires a different tact than debating sports topics.
+He now gives opinions on politics, social issues, pop culture, and more.
+Smith must learn that debating these topics sometimes requires a different tact than debating sports topics.

-This “brouhaha” as Smith refers to it, however, will ultimately benefit him because it will make him more recognized outside of sports.
+However, this “brouhaha,” as Smith refers to it, will ultimately benefit him because it will make him more recognized outside of sports.

-Lastly, despite the unforced mistakes that Smith has made, at the end of the day, his opinion is his opinion and he should be allowed to give his opinion.
-He just needs to be smarter about when and how to articulate his opinion.
+Lastly, despite the unforced mistakes that Smith has made, at the end of the day, his opinion is his opinion, and he should be allowed to give his opinion.
+He needs to be smarter about when and how to articulate his opinion.